cpdtaylor/morpheus-logo-link-configuration-plugin/README.md

-# Morpheus Logo Link Configuration Plugin
+# Morpheus Logo Hyperlink Configuration Plugin

-Example Global UI Morpheus Plugin that enables configuration of the Header & Footer Logo Link.
+Example Global UI Morpheus Plugin that enables configuration of the Header & Footer Logo Hyperlink.

 Whitelabeling will need to be enabled for this plugin to operate.